 Use only non-abrasive cleaners or degreasers designed for use on stainless steel.
 Apply a stainless steel shine product to all external parts of your grill after cleaning.

-utensil or anything else.
-Covering the cooking surface can cause an unsafe situation and can lead to serious injury or property damage.

 Clean the cooking grid with soap and water and a wire brush after each use.
 Drip pan under the grill should also be cleaned frequently.
 The spade (grate handle), drip pan, and cooking grid are all dishwasher safe.
 Use the spade (grate handle) to remove the grill grate from the grill.

-For further information refer to the gas grill user guide or contact Customer Service.
+Refer to the grill user guide for additional information.

-ANTENNA
+Antenna